-You may encounter “Error 0x80070079: The semaphore timeout period has expired” OR “Location is not accessible, the semaphore timeout period has expired.” while trying to do the followings:
+A user may encounter “Error 0x80070079: The semaphore timeout period has expired”, or “Location is not accessible, the semaphore timeout period has expired”, in the following scenarios:

 - Trying to transfer or copy files from one disk to another

 - While accessing a portable drive

 - Taking backup of the system

 (the semaphore timeout period has expired error 0x80070079)

 This typically happens when your system fails to transfer files/data from one drive (source) to another drive (destination) because it couldn’t establish a connection or couldn’t locate the source or target.
 There could be several reasons for this issue.
 It goes without saying that if the cause of the error is disk/drive related, you are at the risk of permanent data loss.